Top BIM Software Tools in 2023

 Advantages:

-- The sheer number of different file formats that could be imported into Navisworks
+- Sheer number of different file formats that can be imported into Navisworks

 - Extensive collaboration capabilities within a single solution